Piqua residents bring forward concerns - Piqua Daily Call

 Ruth Koon of Piqua then came forward, and she spoke about how the Friends of the Piqua Parks and the Beautification Committee of Mainstreet Piqua recently joined together to have the Don Gentile statue in downtown Piqua restored.
 Mike Major of Urbana cleaned, restored, and coated the statue of Gentile, a Piqua native and World War II USAAF pilot, over a period of about a month.

-Koon also complimented homes in the Historic East Piqua neighborhood for their restoration efforts on their homes, including at the intersections of Downing and Ash streets and Downing and North streets.
+Koon also complimented homes in the Historic Piqua-Caldwell neighborhood for their restoration efforts on their homes, including at the intersections of Downing and Ash streets and Downing and North streets.

 “Those are beautiful houses,” Koon said.